Prati Roju Pandage: Launch

 The film launched formally in June 2019 by performing pooja and muhurat shots.
 Dil Raju attended the event along with the film cast and crew.

 Filming

 The regular filming started in early July in Hyderabad.
 The production moved to Rajamundry for the village sequences in September 2019.

 Soundtrack

 The music was composed by S. Thaman.

 Release

 The film was released on 20 December 2019.
-It was later dubbed and released in Hindi as Har Din Diwali by Goldmines Telefilms on 15 November 2020.

 Home media

 The film was made available to stream on OTT platform Disney+ Hotstar on 3 February 2020.
+Star Maa acquired broadcasting rights.

 Reception

 Box office

 In two days Prati Roju Pandage collected ₹12.09 crores gross and ₹7 crores share worldwide.

 In four days, the movie collected ₹25 crores gross worldwide.

 In six days, the movie collected ₹33.80 crores gross and ₹18.43 crores share worldwide.

 In the full run, Prati Roju Pandage collected ₹62 crores gross and ₹34 crores share worldwide and emerged as the highest-grossing movie of both Maruthi and Sai Tej.